mbeaty2/news_article_classification/README.md

 2. A jupyter notebook with all code.

-3. Both .json files are the saved models from my classification system.
+3. Both .json files are the saved model and weights from my classification system.

 4. Natural Language Processing Critical Essay is the final copy of my research report.